agilecrm/agile-popups/README.md

 ###Contact Data

 For these set of conditions to work, you should have already setup visitor tracking on your website explained here - https://github.com/agilecrm/javascript-api (in section 1).
+You do not to put up the code present there since the above code covers that.
 There conditions work only for visitors who are already being tracked and exist as a Contact in Agile CRM.
 - Tag:
 Checks the tags for the contact in your Agile CRM